-Undergraduate TAs receive \$1800 per semester.
+Undergraduate TAs receive \$2076 per semester.
 Undergraduate TAs have many of the same responsibilities as the graduate TAs in the department.
-In January you will receive an email listing the TA positions and their requirements.
+In late December a list of TA available TA positions will be posted on the WIKI page, Econ Info for Students.